Traditional Subplans and Degrees Offered

 - Power Electronics (PPE)

 To earn a Master of Engineering (ME) degree, a minimum 30 credit hours is required.
-You must maintain a cumulative GPA of 3.0.
+You must maintain a cumulative GPA of 3.0; all grades must be a "C" or higher to count toward the degree.
 The 30 credit hours must include:

 - 15 credit hours of ECEN 5000-level or above courses (ESE has slightly different requirements: 5 core ECEN 5000-level or above, 2 elective ECEN 5000-level or above, for total of 21 credit hours of ECEN 5000+ course work).